 Trains in Winter

-Over first coffee, I ride the diner and look out at
+Over first coffee, I ride the diner and look out at snow fallen

-Hope's the pure country
+Hope's the pure country I was born

-that often pass for humor, and imagine the letters lovers might write, or the letters friends send every winter as their sentences
+often pass for humor, and imagine the letters lovers might write, or the letters friends send every winter as their sentences

 cross the distance of the page.
 Their words are like a train arriving in Los Angeles while another train approaches